wuxueqian14/ios-swift-project/README.md

 # iOS Swift Project

-In github , i found a wonderful project --- [30DaysofSwift Project](https://github.com/allenwong/30DaysofSwift).
+In github, i found a wonderful project --- [30DaysofSwift Project](https://github.com/allenwong/30DaysofSwift).

 Unfortunately for me, i don't like StoryBoard.The project is not all built with code.
 The structure of StoryBoard confused me when I was studying, so I followed his project to refactor and add my own elements.

 ![](resource/cover.png)